Views of the castle

 Remaining part of the palace consisting of a hall and a small bath

 Graecia capta, ferum victorem cepit (Captive Greece conquered her savage conqueror) Horace - Epistles 2.1.156.
-Horace had in mind the impact of Greek culture on the Romans, but the sentence could apply to the Muslim Arabs who conquered Byzantine territories too.
-The Umayyad caliphs who set their residence at Damascus were fascinated by the heritage of the Roman/Byzantine Empire.
+Horace had in mind the impact of Greek culture on the Romans, but the sentence could apply as well to the Umayyad caliphs who set their residence at Damascus who were fascinated by the heritage of the Roman/Byzantine Empire.

 Qasr al-Hamra was built as a faraway residence where they could live in a classic ambiance, without being seen and being accused of impiety by their Muslim subjects.
-You may wish to see Anjar, an Umayyad town in Lebanon.
+It was discovered in June 1898 by Alois Musil, who revisited it in 1900 and 1901 and made a complete survey of it.

 The size of the hall and of the adjoining baths indicate that very few members of the court accompanied the Caliph to this palace.
 They must have been very trusted persons, because the decoration of the building was entirely at odds with the Muslim prohibition of portraying human beings.